pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Cold Heaven Dwarfs/Cold Heaven Dwarfs.md

 ## New Secrets

-- The Head of Learning has discovered that Naruun's power is tied to Stoalium and that he may be manipulating events from behind-the-scenes.
-They are hesitant to share this information due to fear of retribution from Naruun himself.
+- The Head of Learning has discovered that [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]]'s power is tied to Stoalium and that he may be manipulating events from behind-the-scenes.
+They are hesitant to share this information due to fear of retribution from [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] himself.

 ## New Places, Locations, Regions